ipfs/kubo/assets/dir-index-html/README.md

 When making updates to the directory listing page template, please note the following:

-1. Make your changes to the (human-friendly) source documents in the `src` directory
+1. Make your changes to the (human-friendly) source documents in the `src` directory and run `npm run build`
-2. Before testing or releasing, make sure to run the `go generate .` script to update the minified version in the top-level `./assets` directory
+3. Before testing or releasing, go to the top-level `./assets` directory and make sure to run the `go generate .` script to update the bindata version

 ## Testing